karrot-dev/karrot-frontend/CONTRIBUTE.md

 ## Development workflow

 To fix a bug or to add a new feature, the workflow is roughly the following.
-First, switch to master, get the lastest version and update your dependencies:
+First, switch to master, get the latest version and update your dependencies:

 ```sh
 git checkout master